Pap Smear in Honolulu, HI

 A Pap smear or Pap test is a routine procedure used to screen women for cervical cancer.
 The whole examination is quite simple, as it only requires a swab of cells from the woman’s cervix for testing.

 The highly trained OBGYN specialists at Ko’olau Women’s Healthcare are devoted to providing the highest quality care for women of all ages in the Honolulu & Kailua areas.
-If you would like to schedule a pap smear, please contact our Honolulu office or Kailua office today.
+If you would like to schedule a pap smear, please contact our Honolulu clinic or Kailua clinic today.

 Does Every Woman Need a Pap Smear?